zhixiongruan/Behavioral-Cloning/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 75-88) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 75-88) consisted of a convolution neural network with the following layers and layer sizes are 3 convolution neural network with 5x5 filter sizes and 2 convolution layers with 3x3 filters after is a flatten and 4 fully-connected layer.

 Here is a visualization of the architecture :